ELEMENTARY - MIDDLE SCHOOL

 READING/LANGUAGE ARTS

-The Reading/English Language Arts curriculum, aligned with Florida State Standards, stresses phonics, reading, writing, listening, speaking and language skills.
 At the primary level, a foundation in decoding and phonemic skills is highlighted, gradually building comprehension and critical thinking skills throughout the subsequent grade levels.
-As students progress in their reading skills, teachers scaffold the reading and comprehension of both fiction and nonfiction resources.
+As students' progress in their reading skills, teachers scaffold the reading and comprehension of both fiction and nonfiction resources.
 Students are taught to seek specific evidence to support literary analysis.
 In elementary classrooms, students subscribe to Scholastic News for age-appropriate non-fiction texts to engage students with current topics.
 In addition, students study many fictitious stories and novels.
-Students apply their comprehension through an accelerated reader program, an annual character parade, writing contests within the community, participation in the Battle of the Books, and a poetry tea as examples.
+Students test their comprehension through the Accelerated Reader program, an annual character parade, writing contests within the community, and participation in the diocesan-wide Battle of the Books competition.

 The English Language Arts curriculum also stresses the full development of the writing process.
 Students secure the building blocks of grammar, then apply their knowledge through sentence structure variation, paragraph development, and essay writing.
 Students learn how to best express themselves through understanding their audience, providing evidence for their answers, and utilizing the brainstorming, creating, editing, and producing process.
 These skills add voice and craft to all forms of communication both in the classroom and beyond.
-Cross-curricular integration occurs often between Social Studies and ELA in the elementary classrooms, for example, students participate in an annual Famous Americans project, while Science and ELA have a cross-curricular approach in middle school for the Science fair unit.
-In addition to in-class assessments, presentations, and essays, student progress is monitored and addressed through Moby Max and IXL on-line programs.

 MATHEMATICS